zbackup/zbackup/README.md

    using one core on my machine because compression is the only thing that can run in parallel.
 2. I've hacked the LZO support in a day.
 You shouldn't trust it.
 Please make sure that restore works before you assume that your data is safe.
 That may still be faster than a backup with LZMA ;-)
-3. LZMA is still the default, so make sure that you use the `--lzo` argument when you init the repo or whenever you do a backup.
+3. LZMA is still the default, so make sure that you use the `--compression lzo` argument when you init the repo or whenever you do a backup.

 You can mix LZMA and LZO in a repository.
 Each bundle file has a field that says how it was compressed, so zbackup will use the right method to decompress it.
 You could use an old zbackup respository with only LZMA